News & Events

 Choral accolades (and more) found here.

 BCS grades 6-8 students are tasked with researching and creating an idea that would positively impact our community by leveraging IoT technology.
 “Innovate Together”, a unique collaboration between Cisco Education and BCS, is aimed at teaching students how to identify a problem, how to complete research to validate it, and how to brainstorm solutions and effectively communicate a solution in a pitch format.
 This year’s winning student group created a proposal for “The Sellery”, which would distribute fresh salads through vending machines.

 Read more about the initiative here.

 From teaching families to engage with math together at our Family Math Nights to showing students what S.T.E.A.M. looks like “in action” at our S.T.E.A.M.
 Day, BCS provides these unique learning opportunities in an effort to support the life-long love of learning for both parents and students alike.

 Find out more about these activities here.

 BCS participates in the Scripps National Spelling Bee by hosting a yearly bee for students in grades 3-8.
 Students elect to participate in a school bee that allows them to advance to regional and national competitions.
-At the most recent school bee, held in January 2016, BCS saw students participating in an oral bee lasting in excess of 20 rounds.
-The winner of this bee, 6th grader Amelia Salamacha, ended up advancing to the KPIX Bay Area Spelling Bee held in March 2016.
+At the most recent school bee, held in January 2017, BCS saw students participating in an oral bee lasting in excess of 23 rounds.
+6th grader Amelia Salamacha was the winner, for the second year in a row, and ended up advancing to the KPIX Bay Area Spelling Bee held in March 2017.